mnievesc/ENAH_curso_aDNA_2019/Ex3_PCA_ADMIXTURE/Exercise3_PCA_ADMIXTURE_v2.md

 ### Input files:
 #### 1. Plink files containing merged ancient genotypes with comparative population data
 ```
-Ancient+HGDP.bed _Note: This file is too big to upload via Github, but is available upon request._
+Ancient+HGDP.bed
 Ancient+HGDP.bim
 Ancient+HGDP.fam
 ```
 For this exercise we will work with publicly available ancient DNA data downloaded from the Reich Lab website: https://reich.hms.harvard.edu/downloadable-genotypes-present-day-and-ancient-dna-data-compiled-published-papers.
 This dataset includes merged autosomal genotypes for both ancient and present-day human populations.
 The data was generated on the Affymetrix Human Origins array (for modern samples) or the 1240K capture (for ancient samples), and includes genotypes for 597,573 autosomal positions.
 The dataset on the website includes genotypes for over 7,000 individuals.
 Today we we will work with a subset of 892 genotypes which includes 19 ancient individuals and 873 present-day individuals from the Human Genome Diversity Panel (HGDP).
 These were transformed to plink format using the CONVERTF module within the EIGENSTRAT suite (https://github.com/DReichLab/EIG/tree/master/EIGENSTRAT) and plink 1.9 (https://www.cog-genomics.org/plink2) and were used for performing ADMIXTURE and smartpca analyses.

+_Note: The .bed file is too big to upload via Github, but is available upon request._

 &nbsp;
 #### 2. Popinfo file